khurananick/TwilioStudioExecutionLogImport/readme.md

 **Note**: After installing the docker image, skip to [Dashboard Setup](https://github.com/khurananick/TwilioStudioExecutionLogImport#dashboard-setup) below.

 #### Option 2: Manual Install
+Use this option if you would prefer to not download an Ubuntu VM and run the individual services natively. \

 **Step 1:** Ensure Elasticsearch and Kibana are installed an running on your machine.
 For mac users, download and install with:

 - `brew install elasticsearch-full` or your preferred download method.